 - Many clubs require membership dues to help offset club expenses.
 Some clubs charge a flat rate; others set a scale based on the number of years since graduation.
 Some collect annually, while others collect less frequently.

-- If your club does not collect dues, consider all alumnae in the area as members.
+- If your club does not collect dues, consider all alums in the area as members.
 An active membership need not be hampered by lack of dues.

 - Building and maintaining membership is an ongoing process.
-Communicate often with area alumnae via newsletters, email, phone, and/or in-person visits.
+Communicate often with area alums via newsletters, email, phone, and/or in-person visits.